Descanonge/xarray-histogram/README.md

 ## Other packages

 [xhistogram](https://xhistogram.readthedocs.io/en/latest/) already exists and might suit you.
-It relies on numpy function and thus does not benefit of some performance upgrades brought by Boost (see performance comparisons).
-I also hoped to bring similar capacities with a much simpler code.
+It relies on numpy functions and thus does not benefit of some performance upgrades brought by Boost (see performance comparisons).
+I also hoped to bring similar features with a much simpler code.
+Some additional features of boost (overflow bins, rebinning) can easily be added (this is in the works).

 It is also quite straightforward to compute an histogram from a flattened array with just boost: [Boost: Xarray example](https://boost-histogram.readthedocs.io/en/latest/notebooks/xarray.html), or just dask-histogram by using `dataarray.data.ravel()`.